-Your supermarket may affect your weightApril 4th, 2012 in Health /
+Your supermarket may affect your weightApril 4, 2012 in Medicine & Health / Health

 Your supermarket may affect your weight, according to a report published Apr.
 4 in the open access journal PLoS ONE.

 The study, conducted in Paris from 2007 to 2008, found that participants who shop at discount supermarkets, in supermarkets in areas with poorly educated consumers, or in supermarkets far from their own neighborhood had higher body mass indices (BMI) and waste circumferences.
 As Basile Chaix indicates, "shopping at discount supermarkets was more strongly associated with higher body weight and abdominal fat among low educated than among high educated participants."